Optimally Integrating Ad Auction into E-Commerce Platforms: Extensions

 \subsection{The Sparse Integrated Ad System}

-In this subsection, we will investigate the optimal mechanisms that can control the distribution of ad items.
+In this subsection, we investigate another extension that can control the sparsity of ad items.
 It is motivated by the reality that some e-commerce platforms hope that ad items appear intermittently, rather than emerge together.
+We consider two kinds of constraints on sparsity of ad items: the sparsity on row and the sparsity on column.